Types of Therapy

 Mindfulness Based-Cognitive Therapy (MBCT)

-Based on mindfulness meditation and CBT Dr. Zindel & Dr. Mark Williams developed the mindfulness-Based Cognitive Therapy (MBCT) to help people who suffer from depression to make shift in their relationship to the thoughts, feelings, and bodily sensations that contribute to depressive relapse.
+My training also based on Mindfulness-Based Cognitive Therapy (MBCT) developed by Dr. Zindel & Dr. Mark Williams to help people who suffer from depression to make shift in their relationship to the thoughts, feelings, and bodily sensations that contribute to depressive relapse.

 The approach will help reduce the recurrence of depression that many people suffer from.